restx/restx/README.md

 ## What is rest.x?

-rest.x is a Java rest framework:
+rest.x is an opinionated Java rest framework:
-- focused on REST, not a general web framework it means no templating mechnism, use it with your favorite JS framework!
+- focused on REST, not a general web framework it means no templating mechanism, use it with your favorite JS framework!

 - no reflection
    we prefer annotation processing, so that even with some magic you can always view the source.